Woodshed-Technology-LLC/woodshed-site/README.md

 **Scale**

 See measurements below.
-Both sizes should be inside a 40px by 40px frame to meet tap/click targets.
+Both sizes should be inside a 44px by 44px frame to enhance accessibility for tap targets.

 <img alt="Woodshed logo" src="./docs/assets/woodshed_logo.png" width="300"></img>